-The Diamond 9 has a dedicated Editor touchscreen to show the Attribute Editor, on other consoles you open it as a workspace window - Double press <Open/View> then [Attribute Editor] from the window select buttons to show it.
+The Diamond 9 and Diamond 7 have a dedicated Editor touchscreen to show the Attribute Editor, on other consoles you open it as a workspace window - Double press <Open/View> then [Attribute Editor] from the window select buttons to show it.
 As a shortcut you can also show it by touching the attribute name text just below the on-screen IPCGBES buttons.